-The Bennett Mountain Hills (also known as the Mount Bennett Hills) run west to east from Teapot Dome northeast of Mountain Home, Idaho, east to ID-75, a distance of more than 60 miles.
+The Bennett Mountain Hills (also known as the Mount Bennett Hills) run west to east from Teapot Dome northeast of Mountain Home, Idaho east to ID-75, a distance of more than 60 miles.
 In spite of being called “Hills” by the mapmakers, this geological uplift surrounded by plains is a legitimate mountain range.
-The Bennett Mountain Hill’s high point is Bennett Mountain on the range’s west end.
+The high point of the Bennett Mountain Hill is Bennett Mountain (7,441 feet) on the range’s west end.

 The Bureau of Land Management (BLM) has identified five wilderness study areas (WSA) in the Bennett Mountain Hills.
 The western section has one WSA and the central section has four WSAs.
 These untrammeled areas exist today as a direct result of the unforgiving nature of the terrain, which has limited both road construction and vehicle access.
 Even the areas of the range penetrated by roads are rugged and difficult to travel.
 More information about these WSAs is provided in the range section discussions below.